mjhirst/solidus-dot-space/README.md

 # Solidus Dot Space
 # https://solidus.space

 Solidus is a prototype platform for architectural collaboration using Open Source resources.
 It is built on top of Rails.
+Initialy created as a demo for an digital design class as part of my masters of Architecture.

 ## Running Locally